centrifugal/centrifuge/_examples/session_handler/readme.md

 Server sends random string in first message and expects it to be transformed to upper case by client.
 If condition is valid client connection is accepted, otherwise disconnected.

+Also note that client library must be configured to wait session message from server.

 To start example locally install dependencies first:

 ```